 Though I couldn't locate any ephemera evidence for the No.5 to help date it, I was able to locate another model, the No.80, which has been dated to ca.1880.
-I don't believe the two were produced concurrently so the No.5 is probably dated earlier.
+I don't believe the two were produced concurrently so the No.5 is earlier.

 The first thing one notices about the No.5 is its aesthetic.
 It has a japanned, cast iron, claw-foot frame that is embellished with gold pinstripes and a hand painted floral motif.
 The levers are steel, the knobs are wood and the index and carriage are brass.
 The second thing one notices is the size.
-At about 15-1/2" long, 9" tall, 8" wide and weighing more than 26 lbs., it is one of the heaviest checkwriters known.
+At about 15-1/2" long, 9" tall, 8" wide and weighing more than 26 lbs., it is one of the heaviest check protectors known.

-To operate, simply place a check on the carriage under the hold-down bar and slide it between the round discs.
-Select the digit from the index and depress the top lever.
-The digit will be perforated by pins into the check and the carriage will advance.
+To operate, lay a check onto the flat, brass carriage (under the hold-down bar) and slide it in between the discs.
+Then select the character from the index and depress the top lever.
+The character will be perforated by pins into the check.
+Lastly, the carriage will advance automatically.
 The small brass lever sticking out from the front of the machine is the carriage return lever.

-The term "checkwriter" is the generic label assigned to any physical device that prevents the fraudulent manipulation of a check.
-These devices could be synonymously referred to as check protectors.
-Sub-categories, based on how a checkwriter works, include check punches and check perforators.
-Since the Ericsson No.5 pierces the check with a set of pins that form each character, it would be correct to call it a check perforator.
-And if you're from Sweden, you would call it a växelperforeringsapparat.
+The term "check protector" is the generic label assigned to any physical device that prevents the fraudulent manipulation of a check.
+Such devices may punch, write or, as with the Ericsson, perforate the check in order to protect it. (and if you're from Sweden, you would call it a växelperforeringsapparat).